-Section 9-1.
-Employees and officers may request an official interpretation/clarification from the Ethics Advisor regarding permissible and prohibited activities of this Ordinance.
-All requests for interpretation/clarification must be in writing.

-Section 9-2.
-Employees, officers and the public may file a complaint alleging violation of this Ordinance with the Ethics Advisor.
-All complaints must be submitted in writing by using the Ethics Complaint/Inquiry Form (see attached).

-Section 9-3.
-Employees may also use an anonymous reporting system to submit a complaint alleging violation of this Ordinance.
+- a.
+Employees may request an official interpretation/clarification from the Ethics Advisor regarding permissible and prohibited activities of this Ethics Section of the Code.
+All requests for interpretation/clarification must be in writing. - b.
+Employees, officers and the public may file a complaint alleging violation of this Ethics Section of the Code with the Ethics Advisor.
+All complaints must be submitted in writing by using the Ethics & Conduct Complaint Form (see attached). - c.
+Employees may also use an anonymous reporting system to submit a complaint alleging violation of this Ethics Section of the Code.
 This reporting system allows employees to report complaints through a third party who will document and submit the complaint to the Ethics Advisor anonymously.
 Employees will be provided with updates regarding the investigation and ultimate resolution of the complaint through a website maintained by the third party.
 Information regarding this system will be provided by the County through regular employee communication websites, bulletin boards, emails, and memorandums, as deemed appropriate.